Melatonin is a hormone produced by the pineal gland. It helps regulate the natural sleep-wake cycle.

 Light affects how much melatonin your body produces.
-During the shorter days of the winter months, your body may produce melatonin either earlier or later in the day than usual.
-This change can lead to symptoms of seasonal affective disorder (SAD), or winter depression.
+During the shorter days of winter, your body may make melatonin either earlier or later in the day than usual.
+This can lead to symptoms of seasonal affective disorder (SAD).

 Author: Healthwise Staff

 Medical Review: Kathleen Romito, MD - Family Medicine & Alfred Lewy, MD, PhD - Psychiatry